Cycling tunnel: Cycling-only tunnels

-The longest bicycle tunnels in the world is the Fyllingsdalstunellen, it is located in Bergen, Norway.
-It is 2,9 kilometer long and is open since April 15th, 2023.
+The longest bicycle tunnel in the world is the Fyllingsdalstunellen, which is located in Bergen, Norway.
+It is 2,9 kilometer long and has been open since April 15th, 2023.

 Examples

-Historically, bicycle tunnels have mostly been used in densely populated areas or areas with mountainous terrain which otherwise prevents safe access by bicycle.
+Historically, bicycle tunnels have mostly been used in densely populated areas or areas with mountainous terrain, which otherwise prevent safe bicycle access.

 Opened in 1942, the Maastunnel (1070 m) in Rotterdam, Netherlands, is an important tunnel of Rotterdam's road network connecting the banks of the Nieuwe Maas, with two tunnel tubes for the passing of about 75,000 motor vehicles daily, one tube for pedestrians, as well as a separate tube for cyclists.

-The Kennedytunnel (690 m) built in 1969, is an important tunnel under the Scheldt river south of Antwerp in Belgium, with four separate tubes: Two for road traffic, one for cyclists, and one for trains.
+The Kennedytunnel (690 m), built in 1969, is an important tunnel under the Scheldt river south of Antwerp in Belgium, with four separate tubes: Two for road traffic, one for cyclists, and one for trains.
 The bicycle tube is 4 m wide, and pedestrians are allowed.

 The tunnel de l'Étoile (380 m) in Paris is a former road tunnel that was repurposed as a bicycle tunnel in 2020.
 It links the avenue des Champs-Élysées to the avenue de la Grande Armée, passing underneath the place Charles de Gaulle and the Arc de Triomphe.

 In 2018, the Kerem Tunnel (2100 m) in southwest Jerusalem became Israel's first cycling tunnel, based on a tunnel originally built in the 1990s.
 It is part of the Jerusalem Ring Path, a 42-kilometer cycling route, connecting the path between the valley of Rephaim and the valley of Motza.